KennethWang1221/End-to-End-Generative-Adversarial-Face-Hallucination-Through-Residual-In-Internal-Dense-Network/ReadMe.md

 # End-to-End Generative Adversarial Face Hallucination Through Residual in Internel Dense Network

+**Import Note**

+This work has been accepted by to the IEEE 29th European Signal Processing Conference (EUSIPCO 2021).
+Copyright may be transferred without notice, after which this version may no longer be accessible.

+Wang, Xiang, et al. "End-to-End Generative Adversarial Face Hallucination Through Residual In Internal Dense Network." *2021 29th European Signal Processing Conference (EUSIPCO)*.
+IEEE, 2021.

 ### Abstract

 Face hallucination has been a highly attractive computer vision research topic in recent years.
 It is still a particularly challenging task since the human face has a complex and delicate structures.
 In this paper, we propose the novel network structure, namely end-to-end Generative Adversarial Face Hallucination through Residual in Internal Dense Network (GAFH-RIDN), to hallucinate an unaligned tiny (32x32 pixels) low-resolution face image to its 8x (256x256 pixels) high-resolution counterpart.
 We propose a new architecture called Residual in Internal Dense Block (RIDB) for the generator and exploit an improved discriminator, Relativistic average Discriminator (RaD).
 In GAFH-RIDN, the generator is used to generate visually pleasant hallucinated face images, while the improved discriminator aims to evaluate how much input images are realistic.
 With continual adversarial learning, GAFH-RIDN is able to hallucinate perceptually plausible face images.
 Extensive experiments on large face datasets demonstrate that the proposed method significantly outperforms other state-of-the-art methods.